copilot-extensions/skillset-example/README.md

 # Skillset Example

-> [!NOTE]
-> Copilot Extensions are in public preview and may be subject to change.
-Pre-release terms apply.
-> You must have a GitHub Copilot license of any type to use Copilot Extensions.

 ## Description

 This code sample demonstrates building a Copilot Extension using the skillsets approach rather than a traditional agent.
 This extension is designed to generate random test and example data for a number of development purposes, by calling publicly available APIs.